 Let’s start with skincare product recommendations for men first.
 Men have thicker skin than women and often have oilier skin.
 Irritation can be a problem too from daily shaving.
 Best recommendations for a baseline skincare routine: A retinoid like Skin Better’s Alpha Ret helps speed up cellular renewal, improve skin texture and lines (really!), and their proprietary formula allows the product to penetrate the skin barrier without causing the irritation that some experience with retinols like Retin-A. You’ll definitely notice a difference in your skin within 1-2 weeks.
 Alpha Ret has several variations including Intensive, which contains more glycolic acid for quicker skin cell turnover, and Alpha Ret Clearing Serum which contains more salicylic acid for those with acneic skin.

 Next, always pick up a sunscreen.
 We have many options from Elta MD that aren’t tinted or scented.
 For a very succinct explanation of which one is best for your skin type, check out this past blog.
 Elta MD also offers a body SPF that doesn’t feel chalky and doesn’t leave you smelling like sunscreen.
 It also comes in an Aero form which is great for reapplication.

-Facial washes that are recommended for sensitive to normal skin: From Skin Ceuticals: Simply Clean, Replenishing Cleanser or Soothing Cleanser.
+Facial washes that are recommended for sensitive to normal skin: From Skin Ceuticals: Replenishing Cleanser (for dry skin) or Soothing Cleanser (normal to oily).
 From Elta MD: Foaming Facial Wash.
 For more acne prone skin: Skin Ceuticals LHA Cleanser or Obagi Clenziderm Foaming Wash.

 Want an all-in-one product?
 Skin Better developed Solo Hydrating Defense, just for men.
 It reduces sebum levels for less oily looking skin, it’s a lightweight hydrator, and